-- 1. Create complete neighborhoods across Austin that provide a mix of housing types to suit a variety of household needs and incomes, offer a variety of transportation options, and have easy access to daily needs such as schools, retail, employment, community services, and parks and other recreation options. - The property is zoned SF-3-NP which would allow new single family home development and is near Capital Metro bus routes.
-The property is across the street from a school and near city parks and businesses. - 2.
-Support the development of compact and connected activity centers and corridors that are well-served by public transit and designed to promote walking and bicycling as a way of reducing household expenditures for housing and transportation. - The property is two blocks south of an activity corridor and near Capital Metro bus routes. - 3.
-Protect neighborhood character by ensuring context-sensitive development and directing more intensive development to activity centers and corridors, redevelopment, and infill sites. - The property is two blocks south of an activity corridor. - 4.
-Expand the number and variety of housing choices throughout Austin to meet the financial and lifestyle needs of our diverse population. - The request for Single Family land use is consistent with the existing zoning of SF-3-NP which could allow single family homes on the site. - 5.
-Ensure harmonious transitions between adjacent land uses and development intensities. - The plan amendment request for Single Family land use is consistent with the land use on the entire block.

-- 6. Protect Austin's natural resources and environmental systems by limiting land use and transportation development over environmentally sensitive areas and preserve open space and protect the function of the resource. - The property is not located in an environmentally sensitive area. - 7.
+- 1. Create complete neighborhoods across Austin that provide a mix of housing types to suit a variety of household needs and incomes, offer a variety of transportation options, and have easy access to daily needs such as schools, retail, employment, community services, and parks and other recreation options. - The proposed multifamily land use could provide a mix of housing and is near bus routes, a school, commercial uses and parks.

+- 2. Support the development of compact and connected activity centers and corridors that are well-served by public transit and designed to promote walking and bicycling as a way of reducing household expenditures for housing and transportation. - The property is located two blocks south of an activity corridor and is near Capital Metro bus routes and within walking distances to commercial corridors where commercial uses are located. - 3.
+Protect neighborhood character by ensuring context-sensitive development and directing more intensive development to activity centers and corridors, redevelopment, and infill sites. - The property is located two blocks south of an activity corridor and would be considered an infill development site. - 4.
+Expand the number and variety of housing choices throughout Austin to meet the financial and lifestyle needs of our diverse population. - The applicant's request to change the land use to multifamily land uses and zoning which would allow multifamily dwelling units could expand the number and variety of housing options for Austin and the planning area. - 5.
+Ensure harmonious transitions between adjacent land uses and development intensities. - Directly to the south of this property is multifamily land use and zoning which makes this request for multifamily land use on the FLUM a compatible land use for this location. - 6.
+Protect Austin's natural resources and environmental systems by limiting land use and transportation development over environmentally sensitive areas and preserve open space and protect the function of the resource. - The property is not located in an environmentally sensitive areas. - 7.
 Integrate and expand green infrastructure-preserves and parks, community gardens, trails, stream corridors, green streets, greenways, and the trails system-into the urban environment and transportation network. - Not applicable. - 8.
 Protect, preserve and promote historically and culturally significant areas. - Not applicable. - 9.
-Encourage active and healthy lifestyles by promoting walking and biking, healthy food choices, access to affordable healthcare, and to recreational opportunities. - Not applicable. - 10.
+Encourage active and healthy lifestyles by promoting walking and biking, healthy food choices, access to affordable healthcare, and to recreational opportunities. - Not directly applicable. - 10.
 Expand the economic base, create job opportunities, and promote education to support a strong and adaptable workforce. - Not applicable. - 11.
-Sustain and grow Austin's live music, festivals, theater, film, digital media, and new creative art forms. - Not applicable. - 12.
-Provide public facilities and services that reduce greenhouse gas emissions, decrease water and energy usage, increase waste diversion, ensure the health and safety of the public, and support compact, connected, and complete communities. - Not applicable.
+Sustain and grow Austin's live music, festivals, theater, film, digital media, and new creative art forms.

+- Not applicable.

+- 12. Provide public facilities and services that reduce greenhouse gas emissions, decrease water and energy usage, increase waste diversion, ensure the health and safety of the public, and support compact, connected, and complete communities.

+- Not applicable.